bcgov/queue-management/documentation/Readme.md

 Additional API Enviornment Variables of note:

 1. SECRET_KEY - Flask required key
-1. SLACK_URL - used to send feedback to Slack (Will be integrating ServiceNOW soon)
 1. THEQ_CLEAR_COMMENTS_FLAG - used to not remove comments for debugging purposes
 1. THEQ_SNOWPLOW_ENDPOINT - Snowplow URL
 1. THEQ_SNOWPLOW_APPID - Snowplow Application ID